10 Best Dog-Friendly Beaches in Georgia 2025

 5. Morningside Nature Preserve Dog Beach – Georgia

-The 2 trailheads of this hiking trail are Welbourne Road and the Georgia Power Substation on Lenox Road.
+The two trailheads of this hiking trail are Welbourne Road and the Georgia Power Substation on Lenox Road.
 A suspension bridge over the creek secures the trail.
-The shallow, cool water under the bridge and the sandy beach beside it are the most popular dog-friendly spots in the forest.
+The shallow, calm water under the bridge and the sandy beach beside it are the most popular dog-friendly spots in the forest.

 This nature preserve is located in the northeastern region of Atlanta.
-The Wildwood Urban Forest Committee started this project to save the forest area from deforestation, negative vegetation, water resource preservation, etc. Now it’s used for picnics, hiking, running, biking, and pet-friendly activities besides educational tours.
+The Wildwood Urban Forest Committee initiated this project to protect the forest area from deforestation, negative vegetation, and preserve water resources.
+Now it’s used for picnics, hiking, running, biking, and pet-friendly activities, as well as educational tours.

 • Nearby Attractions: Sunken Garden Park, Piedmont Park.